Automatically transfer Excel data

-Organizations who need to regularly transfer data between Excel workbooks can find it to be time-consuming and tedious.
-We are talking specifically about transferring data from one Excel file—or workbook—to another, meaning between separate Microsoft Excel files, or, workbooks, not tabs or sheets within the same file.
+Organizations that need to regularly transfer data between Excel workbooks can find it to be time-consuming and tedious.
+We are talking specifically about transferring data from one Excel file —or workbook— to another, meaning between separate Microsoft Excel files, or, workbooks, not tabs or sheets within the same file.

-Transferring data automatically and ensures accuracy and cohesion amongst your files.
+Automatically transfer data from one sheet to another in Excel and ensure accuracy and cohesion amongst your files.
 By automating processes you can stop wasting time on tedious work and free up time in your workday for more important tasks.
 Many organizations don’t just have raw data, they have carefully formatted their spreadsheets.
 It is important to be able to preserve the source formatting of a file when doing a data transfer.

 - Using Sheetgo

 We, of course, don’t recommend using manual labor to transfer data and keep spreadsheets up to date.
 This is time consuming, tedious, and leaves you vulnerable to human error.
 Not to mention, in this day and age organizations use real-time data to make important decisions.
 Having up-to-date, accurate spreadsheets is essential.

 Today we are covering how to automatically transfer data from one sheet to another in Excel while preserving the original formatting of the source.
 We will cover Microsoft Power Query and Sheetgo.
 Microsoft Power Query is sufficient for people who work with only Excel files, but this is rarely the case.
 Organizations who have a lot of moving parts work with various kinds of files.
 Sheetgo handles Excel, Google Sheets, and CSV files, and you can use it within Google Sheets or on the Sheetgo Web App.

 What is Sheetgo?